stanulilic/stanleyulili.com-old/_drafts/2019-02-23-callbacks.md

 first(); // Sun Feb 23 2020 12:47:47 GMT+0200
 ```

- This is because the function does a time consuming task of calculating over 10 millions dates and then displaying an output.
+ This is because the function does a time consuming task of calculating over 10 millions dates and then displaying the output.

- Everything is halted, and the lines below it must wait for the function to finish
+ Everything is halted, and the lines below the function call  must wait for the function to finish

 When it finishes, the line after `first()` executes.